 Using the S-lay installation method, pipe joints are welded together onboard the vessel in a horizontal production line.
 The seagoing pipe is supported by a stinger to control the radius when the pipe bends towards the seabed.
-The stinger is generally installed at the stern of the vessel and can be an arc over 120 meters long to keep the bending stress within limits.
+The stinger is generally installed at the stern of the vessel and can be an arc over 120m long to keep the bending stress within limits.

 An example of a Huisman designed and delivered S-lay system can be found onboard the Seven Borealis.
 This vessel combines a 600mt S-lay system with a J-lay tower for pipelaying purposes and a 5,000mt Offshore Mast Crane for heavy lifting and deep water construction.